Siena Cathedral: Nave

-The nave, or central part of the church, contains scenes from classical antiquity, which is very unusual in a church from this time period.
+The nave contains scenes from classical antiquity, which is very unusual in a church from this time period.
 These additions were primarily included due to the influence of two Sienese popes, Enea Silvio Piccolomini and Francesco Tedeschini Piccolomini, who believed that classical authors and figures held knowledge that is applicable across faith traditions.

 At the entrance of the nave is a scene containing Hermes Trismegistus, a popular figure of the fifteenth century who was seen as "the founder of human wisdom."
 Designed by Giovanni di Stefano in 1488, this panel welcomes visitors into the church and introduces the theme of knowledge that develops throughout the nave and side aisles.

 The She-Wolf Suckling Romulus and Remus, or The She-Wolf of Siena was originally created in the 1360s but heavily restored by Leopoldo Maccari in 1865.
 It portrays a wolf in the center surrounded by eight smaller circles, each depicting the emblem of major Italian cities.

 Allegory of the Mount of Wisdom was designed by Pinturicchio in 1505 and completed in 1506 by Paolo Mannuci.
 This complicated scene includes a feminine personification of Fortune who is leading a group of wise men up a rocky, dangerous path to great the female personification of Wisdom.

 The final panel in the nave is Wheel of Fortune (completed in 1372 and restored in 1864 by Leopoldo Maccari).
 The central image is of a wheel, where a king sits at the top and three male figures cling to the wheel.
 Surrounding the wheel are four figures depicting philosophers from the ancient world.